coatsy/weather/README.md

 git clone --depth=1 https://github.com/coatsy/weather.git
 ```
 (of course, you'll need [git])

+## Deployment
+Every time I push to this repo btw, [the site] gets auto-deployed to an Azure website using [Azure Continuous Deployment]

 ## Contact

 For more information on AngularJS please check out http://angularjs.org/